zymla/rstats-tips/README.md

 summarytools::dfSummary(df)
 ```
 # Misc
-By default, `1` in a float.
+By default, `1` is a float.
 To create an int, the syntax is
 ```
 1L
 ```